 And a hint of bourbon.
 I rarely make a birthday cake, mainly because they are too big for our small family and hard to eat it all.
 We shared this almond hazelnut cake with friends.
 But, it was my husband’s birthday on Easter Sunday.
-So I thought this is a perfect occasion for a birthday treat.
-Plus, is almost strawberries season.
+So I thought this was a perfect occasion for a birthday treat.
+Plus, it is almost strawberry season.

-Be careful though, strawberries are #1 on the 2018 dirty dozen list (that means they are loaded with pesticides).
-You shouyld only buy organic/local from a trusted source and wash really well.
+Be careful; strawberries are #1 on the 2018 dirty dozen list (that means they are loaded with pesticides).
+You should only buy organic/local from a trusted source and wash well.

 The Plant Paradox Way of Wishing Happy Birthday

 Tiramisu was one of my favorite desserts.
-I used to make a very good one using ladyfingers, but since those are out of discussion now, I’ve been thinking of making a layer cake that has a similar texture and taste.
+I used to make a perfect one using ladyfingers, but since those are out of discussion now, I’ve been thinking of making a layer cake with a similar texture and taste.

 Almond hazelnut birthday cake

-This almond hazelnut cake is not exactly the same, but to be honest, for a layer cake is even better.
-I love the addition of roasted hazelnuts, they make everything taste better (if you want to make it easier you can make it only with almond flour, but it will not be the same).
+This almond hazelnut cake is not the same, but to be honest, for a layer cake is even better.
+I love the addition of roasted hazelnuts, and they make everything taste better (if you want to make it easier, you can make it only with almond flour, but it will not be the same).